emdiet/popl/README.md

 # plp
-plp: python lone projects. pip, but more like npm
+plp: pip local projects. a pip wrapper, but behaving more like npm

 ## What is this?

-This is a pip wrapper that keeps all dependencies in your project direcory, and manages virtual enviroments behind the scenes.
+This is a pip wrapper that keeps all dependencies in your project direcory, and manages virtual enviroments behind the scenes so you don't have to deal with any of that noise.

 It's like npm(lite), but for python.

 ## Usage